 The service provides an electronic report that is available for 15 days, and automatically deleted afterwards.

 We do not use automated decision making at Privacy Audit.

-If you wish to exercise these rights, you may at any time directly contact us.
+If you wish to exercise these rights, you may, at any time, contact us directly.

 Typically, you will not have to pay a fee to access your Personal Data (or to exercise any of the other rights).
 However, except in relation to Consent Withdrawal, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive, or, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your Personal Data (or to exercise any of your other rights).
 This is a security measure meant to ensure that Personal Data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 If you believe that the processing of your personal data violates applicable data protection laws, you have the right to lodge a complaint with a competent supervisory authority at any time.
 Which supervisory authority has competence for your complaint will depend on the country where you reside.